 Crazy right?
 Well, we started researching more to see how we could use this ancient wisdom.
 That’s when we found the technique we use today.
 At Amara, we minimally process the fruits, veggies and grains so you can get the closest thing to homemade when you don’t have time to make it yourself.
 We just take out the water, so you can take homemade with you, anytime, anywhere.

 Now that’s what we do.
 But what do other baby food companies do?
 Why are those pouches so high in sugars?
 Why do they all have the same texture and consistency?
 All kind of taste like apples?

 Shelf-stable means that the food can sit on a shelf without refrigeration or spoilage for quite some time.
 Jarred shelf-stable baby food lasts for about two years.
 Pouch-stored shelf-stored baby food lasts for one year.
 This lets supermarkets and baby food companies take their time in selling the product because they don’t have to worry about spoilage.

 Unfortunately, the way they create shelf-stable food isn’t exactly good for its nutritional value.
 They have to use processes that remove the causes of spoilage (the bad stuff), but these same processes also reduce nutrition (the good stuff).

 The extraordinary high levels of heat the traditional jars and pouches are using is the major culprit.
 Heat breaks down vitamins and destroys enzymes that are needed for proper digestion.
-Now, after so much heat – you are left with a syrupy jam that is closer to a can of soda than real food.
+Now, after so much heat – you are left with a boiled down mixture that is closer to jam than wholesome fresh food.

-So let’s follow how traditional baby foods are made….
+So let’s follow how traditional baby food is made….

 First, most shelf-stable baby food companies don’t process raw vegetables and fruits themselves.
 They buy them from other companies in the form of a puree or a concentrate.
 These purees and concentrates start by chopping and washing vegetables and grinding them down (which heats up the puree.)
 Next, stones, skins, and seeds are removed, but along with these, the fiber is also removed.
 This creates a smooth consistency, but babies need fiber!